 As a business owner, one of your priorities is to increase the volume of your earnings in a fair and ethical manner.
 You need to protect all your assets and proceedings.
 For this, you need to adhere to government norms and also ascertain the welfare of your employees.
 Providing your employees with a workmen compensation insurance policy is an integral part of that deal.
 In order to optimize production and meet the rising demand, the manufacturing sectors rely upon the use of heavy-duty equipment.
 The workmen using such equipment are up against a certain degree of occupational hazard or risks.
 The comparative poverty of the workmen requires them to be protected as far as possible from any suffering caused during the course of work.

 The responsibility of ensuring the proper welfare of workmen lies mainly with the employers.
 For workers’ welfare, the Government of India drafted the Workmen’s compensation Act in 1923.
 However, it has undergone several amendments since its first draft.
 Under the purview of the act, the workmen’s compensation policy is a legal liability that requires employers to extend coverage to their employees.
 Employers are liable to provide compensation to workers in case of any injury, accident, or death caused out of or during the course of employment.
 The premium rate of the policy is largely determined by the salary and occupation of the workmen.

-Difference between Arising out of Employment & Arising in the Course of Employment
+Difference between accidents arising out of employment & accidents arising in the course of employment

 There is a technical difference between accidents arising out of employment and arising in the course of employment.
 In the case of the former, the disease or injury is caused due to the risks involved with the nature of work or employment.
 It is for the injuries at the workplace that compensation is claimed by workers.
 Whereas, when a workman seeks compensation for an incident or injury caused while he or she was on duty then it is fatality arising during the course of employment